2009 European Grand Prix: Background

-Jenson Button headed into the weekend still on top of the Drivers' Championship by 18.5 points in front of Mark Webber who had jumped ahead of team-mate Sebastian Vettel, who was on 47 points was only 3 points ahead of Brazilian Rubens Barrichello.
+Jenson Button headed into the weekend still on top of the Drivers' Championship, 18.5 points in front of Mark Webber who had jumped ahead of team-mate Sebastian Vettel, who was on 47 points and only 3 ahead of Brazilian Rubens Barrichello.

-Brawn GP still lead the Constructor's Championship by 15.5 points from Red Bull Racing, with a further 58.5 points separating them from defending champions Ferrari.
-Ferrari had jumped Toyota after Kimi Räikkönen has finished 2nd place in the previous race.
+Brawn GP still lead the Constructor's Championship by 15.5 points from Red Bull Racing, with a further 58.5 points separating the latter from defending champions Ferrari.
+Ferrari had overtaken Toyota after Kimi Räikkönen has finished 2nd place in the previous race.

-Lewis Hamilton of McLaren-Mercedes won the last race in the championship, 4 weeks previously in Budapest for the Hungarian Grand Prix.
-He qualified 4th on the grid and won the race in dominating style to take his first race victory since the 2008 Chinese Grand Prix.
-Hamilton's win also marked the first victory for a car equipped with KERS.
-Kimi Räikkönen earned second place, his best result of the season.
-This however was only his second podium and his fourth points scoring finish of the season.
-Mark Webber finished third, Jenson Button finished 7th, and Rubens Barrichello came 10th while Sebastian Vettel retired because of suspension damage.

-Felipe Massa dominated the 2008 race, leading 50 of 57 laps from pole and setting the fastest lap in the process.
-Former European Grand Prix winners Rubens Barrichello and Fernando Alonso were also racing, though Massa is the only winner at Valencia.

-Massa would miss the Grand Prix after he underwent surgery following an accident in the second part of qualifying at the Hungarian Grand Prix.
+Felipe Massa had dominated the 2008 race, leading 50 of 57 laps from pole and setting the fastest lap in the process.
+Former European Grand Prix winners Rubens Barrichello and Fernando Alonso were also racing, though Massa was the only race winner at the current circuit.
+He would miss the Grand Prix after undergoing surgery following an accident in the second part of qualifying at the Hungarian Grand Prix.
 He had life-threatening injuries including a fractured skull, and it was expected that he would be in recovery for at least six weeks.
-Consequently, this Grand Prix would see the return of Luca Badoer to Formula One in order to replace Massa.
-Badoer has the record for most races in Formula One without points with 48; he was perhaps closest to scoring points when he retired from fourth in the 1999 European Grand Prix for Minardi.
+Consequently, this Grand Prix saw the return of Luca Badoer to Formula One in order to replace him, Michael Schumacher having been rulesd out after a motorbike accident left him with pain in the neck.
+Badoer had the record for most races in Formula One without points with 48; he was perhaps closest to scoring points when he retired from fourth in the 1999 European Grand Prix for Minardi.

 Meanwhile, Renault announced on 4 August that Nelson Piquet Jr.'s contract with the team had been terminated with immediate effect; this decision was made after Piquet had not scored a single point all season.
-His replacement Romain Grosjean was announced on 18 August.
-It was believed that he would be racing for the remainder of the season.
+His replacement Romain Grosjean was announced on 18 August; it was believed that he would be racing for the remainder of the season.

 Renault had initially been suspended from the Grand Prix as a result of the events that led to a wheel coming off Alonso's car during the Hungarian Grand Prix.
-However, Renault appealed to the FIA Court of Appeal, who overturned the suspension, and enabled Alonso to race at his home Grand Prix.
+However, Renault appealed to the FIA Court of Appeal, who overturned the suspension, and enabled Alonso to race at his second home Grand Prix.